JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     #root   ALL=(ALL:ALL) ALL
     sysop ALL=(ALL:ALL) ALL

-Okay, have that set?
-Then go ahead & lock the `root` user’s account like so:
+Once you have that set, just go ahead & lock the `root` user’s account like so:

     sudo passwd -l root

-And you should now be all set to use `sysop` as your new administrative user with rights granted via `sudo`!
+And you should now be all set to use `sysop` as your new administrative user with rights granted via `sudo`.

 ### Create the ‘www-readwrite’ group.